 Thursdays are a shortened day to provide time for teacher professional development.
-On these days, class begins at 10:00 am.
+On these days, class ends at 1:00pm.
 Minimum days are scheduled before holidays and at the end of the quarter to provide teachers' time for grading and end-of-quarter paperwork.
-Schedules for shortened day and minimum day are below.